-If the seal fails, air and moisture can build up between the panes.
+If the seal fails, air and moisture can accumulate between the panes.
 This can weaken insulation and energy savings.

 Broken Glass or Other Damage

-Hail can result in major structural damage to patio doors.
+Hail can result in serious structural damage to patio doors.
 Replace doors with exterior or glass damage.

 Maybe you’re just ready for a modern look.
 A new patio door may help decrease your utility bills and enhance your home’s value.